“Pe kapaysik Miykowapi” (Come and Spend the Night)

 What to Bring

-- appropriate clothing for weather conditions
+- appropriate clothing and footwear for weather conditions

 - bug spray